Frank’s voice blurted over the radio, laboring as he transmitted. ‘He’s just…gone…over the back…fence…and is running…through…the rear property...’

 With his pistol drawn, Tom pushed the gate all the way open, until it hit the fence.
 He directed his torch light ahead of himself.

-The side yard was grass covered and about three yards wide.
+The side yard was lawn covered and about three yards wide.
 Thick tree growth, three to four yards high along the neighboring side fence was to his left, while the house was down his right.
 There was only one window – which was closed and no doors.